k-m-arun-kumar/ATMEL_89C51_Embedded-repo/README.md

 My Thanks and Tribute :
 ========================
 I thank to my Parents, Sister and Family, Grand Parents, Teachers, Friends, God and all those, for their support and/or help, to me and/or my family.
-My tribute to my Parents, Sister and Family, Grandparents, Dears, Teachers, Guidance (including GitHub, Toolchains & my reference), Friends, Nation, Farmers, Workers, Nation's Freedom fighters and their family, Nation's defence force personnels and their family, those with good spirits, those involve in social service, those contribute in open source and/or freeware, Nature, Jimmy Dog and all those, who directly or indirectly helped me and/or my family.
+My tribute to my Parents, Sister and Family, Grandparents, Dears, Teachers, Guidance (including GitHub, Toolchains & my reference), Friends, Nation, Farmers, Workers, Nation's Freedom fighters and their family, Nation's defence force personnels and their family, those with good spirits, those involve in social service, those contribute in open source and/or freeware, Nature, Jimmy Dog and all those, who directly or indirectly help and/or support me and/or my family.

 Toolchains that I used for ATMEL AT89C51 Application design and development are as follows :
 ============================================================================================